 - German investor sentiment falls less than expected in October

 - Annual inflation down to 0.8% in the euro area; Down to 1.2% in the EU

 - Euro area international trade in goods surplus €14.7B; €12.1B deficit for EU28

-- ECB’s Knot wants more wiggle-room around inflation target
+- ECB’s Knot wants more wiggle-room around the inflation target

-- ECB’s Lane says date of first rate hike depends on data
+- ECB’s Lane says the date of first rate hike depends on data

 - ECB hawks demand revolution from new president Lagarde

-- ECB will implement September package but review is welcome: Villeroy
+- ECB will implement the September package but review is welcome: Villeroy

 The Swiss Franc

 - A little bit of risk-off global sentiment to start off the week had traders pushing the Swiss franc higher against the majors, likely on a combination of weak economic data from China (imports and exports fell more than expected in September) and doubts began to rise on the recent ‘phase 1’ trade agreement between the U.S. and China after China says it wants more talks before signing a trade deal with Trump